Quasi-Einstein structures and Hitchin's equations: Rigidity of quasi-Einstein manifolds

-This leads to the desired identity (\ref{identity}). \end{proof} We are now in a position to present the proof of the main Theorem \ref{RQEi}. \begin{proof}[Proof of Theorem \ref{RQEi}] It is shown in \cite{DL23,T92} that there exists a (unique up to a multiplicative constant) smooth positive function $\Psi$ solving the elliptic PDE
+We are now in a position to present the proof of the main Theorem \ref{RQEi}. \begin{proof}[Proof of Theorem \ref{RQEi}] It is shown in \cite{DL23,T92} that there exists a (unique up to a multiplicative constant) smooth positive function $\Psi$ solving the elliptic PDE

 Note that this result holds for any vector field $X$ on a compact Riemannian manifold $(M,g)$ and in particular does not use the QEE.
+We now fix $\Gamma$ to be $\Psi^{\frac 2m}$.
+Substituting in $\Psi = \Gamma^{\frac m2}$ and the expression (\ref{Xansatz}) for $X$, equation (\ref{pdeex}) is equivalent to

-We now fix $\Gamma$ to be $\Psi^{\frac 2m}$, so that the vector field $\Gamma^{\frac m2-1}K$ with $K$ defined by (\ref{Kansatz}) is divergence-free.
+Hence, for this choice of $\Gamma$ the vector field $\Gamma^{\frac m2-1}K$ with $K$ defined by (\ref{Kansatz}) is divergence-free.
 If $(M,g,X)$ satisfies the QEE, $K$ satisfies the identity (\ref{identity}) by Proposition \ref{propid}.
-Integrating this identity for our choice of $\Gamma$ yields
+Observe that the RHS of this identity reduces to a divergence for our choice of $\Gamma$.
+Integrating the identity over the closed manifold $M$ using the divergence theorem yields